nightscout/nightscout.github.io/docs/vendors/fly.io/new_user.md

 </br>

-## Editing Config Vars in Fly.io
+## Editing Secrets in Fly.io

 </br>

 !!!warning "Secrets"
-    You **cannot see the values of your variables as they are secret**.
+    You **cannot see the values of your secret variables as they are secret**.
     You can only delete them and set them: you **cannot edit them**.
     Please make sure you write them down somewhere!